 LED produces light within these spectrum’s, which means the light perceived by LED is light that we use.
 It is rare to see a LED light produce IR or UV spectrum’s.
 These wavelengths are invisible to people, so they have no value to us from a vision perspective.

-It is not uncommon to stand under 2 light sources, one LED and one not, and first read the fc measurement with the light meter of both light sources.
-And then ask individuals standing near by what light source they think looks brighter.
+It is common to stand under one LED and one traditional light sources.
+First read the fc measurement with the light meter of both light sources.
+Then ask individuals standing near by what light source they think looks brighter.
 And have the one that looks brighter contradict what the light meter tells us.

 We perceive light sources and brightness different, in some cases, than light meters.

 Summary: Converting from 400W Metal Halide to LED